 All of our lives seem to have become more efficient and less personal.
 We are a more do-it-yourself, leverage-technology kind of society today.
 And I wonder if the result is that many people aren’t getting filled up like they used to.

 There is a well-known Bible story in 2 Kings 4.
 A widow is facing what would amount to foreclosure today.
 Except this foreclosure was on her sons.
 Her husband, a God-fearing man, had died and left her with debts she could not pay.
 The practice in that society was for her sons to be “sold” to pay off the debts.
-Her sons would have to work all day long for someone else, and whatever money they would have earned for their labors would go to the creditors.
+These boys would have to work all day long for someone else, and whatever money they would have earned for their labors would go to the creditors.

 In her desperation, the widow turned to the prophet Elisha.
 He asked her if she had anything of value in her house, and she replied, “Just a little oil.
 But not enough to pay off my debts.”
 The counsel Elisha gave her is applicable for our self-serve society today—